DeleteObjects - Amazon Simple Storage Service

 x-amz-request-payer

 Confirms that the requester knows that they will be charged for the request.
 Bucket owners need not specify this parameter in their requests.
-If either the source or destination Amazon S3 bucket has Requester Pays enabled, the requester will pay for corresponding charges to copy the object.
+If either the source or destination S3 bucket has Requester Pays enabled, the requester will pay for corresponding charges to copy the object.
 For information about downloading objects from Requester Pays buckets, see Downloading Objects in Requester Pays Buckets in the Amazon S3 User Guide.

 Valid Values: requester